The 8 Best Golf Balls for High Handicappers [2023 Edition]

 • Not geared towards high swing speed

-• Not the longest golf ball out there
+• Not the longest option out there

-The Srixon Soft Feel is my go-to pick for distance golf balls because they are affordable, travel long, and produce an element of short-game control.
+The Srixon Soft Feel is my go-to pick for distance balls because they are affordable, travel long, and produce an element of short-game control.
 In my experience, the FastLayer is responsible for most of the low spin and rampant ball velocity delivered on all shots.

 4. TaylorMade Soft Response